electronstudio/python_book/chapters/graphics.rst

 -----------------

 To make things move we need to add the special ``update()`` function.
-We don’t need to write our own loop because *Pygame Zero calls this function for us in its own loop*, over and over, many times per second.
+We don’t need to write our own loop because *RLZero calls this function for us in its own loop*, over and over, many times per second.

 .. literalinclude:: programs/11_moving_boxes.py